uusivc2026-sudo/UUSIVC-2026-Challenge/README.md

 ## Evaluate Locally

 `test.py` evaluates the labeled local holdout split created from `TRAIN`.
-It does not evaluate the released `VAL` package, because `VAL` labels and masks are not public.
 Use the same `--local-val-fraction` value as training if you override it.

 ```powershell
 python -B test.py `